Gouri Shankar Ghosh

-Gouri Shankar Ghosh (born 10 September 1972) is an Indian politician from Bharatiya Janata Party.
-In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Murshidabad (constituency).
-He defeated Shaoni Singha Roy of All India Trinamool Congress by 2,491 votes in 2021 West Bengal Assembly election.
+Gouri Shankar Ghosh (born 10 September 1972) is an Indian politician from the Bharatiya Janata Party (BJP).
+He has served as a member of the West Bengal Legislative Assembly from the Murshidabad constituency since 2021.
+He was re-elected in the 2026 West Bengal Legislative Assembly election and was later inducted into the West Bengal Cabinet as a minister in the BJP-led state government.